Hussien-K11/Simple-SIEM-Simulation/README.md

 </details>
 </details>

+---

+### Rule 2 – Repeated Failed Logins from Same Host
+This rule simulates a brute-force attack by identifying five or more failed login attempts from the same host within two minutes.
+It captures suspicious behaviour that may go undetected without event correlation.

 <details>
-<summary>Rule 2 – Repeated Failed Logins from Same Host</summary>
+<summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-I built this rule to simulate brute-force detection using Event ID 4625.
-I tested different time windows and landed on 2 minutes as a balance between catching bad behaviour and avoiding alert fatigue.
-It was a good exercise in grouping, timestamp filtering, and simulating correlation logic you’d expect in a real SIEM.
+I created this rule to simulate brute-force login patterns.
+After testing different thresholds, I selected a two-minute window to balance effectiveness and reduce false positives.
+This rule helped me practise grouping events by time and source, which is key to writing meaningful detections.

 **Framework Reference:**
 - **MITRE ATT&CK T1110.001** – Password Guessing